top of page

 Morning

-• Explore Point Plomer Beach – excellent for family day
+• Explore Point Plomer Beach – excellent for a family day.

-• Dolphin spotting possible from Point Plomer Lookout
+• Dolphin spotting is possible from Point Plomer Lookout.

 Afternoon

-• Bushwalk along headland or just relax under beach shelter
+• Bushwalk along the headland or just relax under a beach shelter.

 Evening

-• Return to camp for a quiet night & early bed
+• Return to camp for a quiet night and early bed.

 Day 6 – Creek & Culture Day